FDA Finds Asbestos in Claire's Makeup

 Lasting Impact

 The Claire’s investigation contributed to broader changes in the cosmetics industry.
-Consumer awareness of talc risks increased.
-Demand for talc-free products grew.
+Consumer awareness of talc risks increased significantly, and demand for talc-free products grew.
+Claire’s itself underwent financial restructuring, eliminating $1.9 billion in debt.
 The case became one of several catalysts that eventually led to MoCRA’s passage.

 Choosing Safer Products